Biden 'concerned' as China extends military drills around Taiwan | Law-Order

 In Taipei, defence ministry spokesman Sun Li-fang told reporters that Taiwan's armed forces had "calmly" handled the Chinese drills.
 Earlier, the ministry had said the drills had used warships, aircraft and drones to simulate attacks on the island and its navy.
 China's designated no-fly zones, and crossings of the median line, have "compressed" Taiwan's training space and will affect the normal operation of international flights and air routes in the future, the ministry said in a statement.

-"The bottom line cannot be broken, and communication requires sincerity," Wu said.
-China called off formal talks involving theatre-level commands, defence policy co-ordination and military maritime consultations on Friday as Pelosi left the region.

-Pentagon, State Department and White House officials condemned the move, describing it as an irresponsible over-reaction.
-(Reporting Sarah Wu in Taipei and Martin Pollard in Beijing; additional reporting by Nandita Bose in Dover, Delaware and Beijing newsroom; writing by Greg Torode; Editing by Gerry Doyle, Raju Gopalakrishnan, Nick Macfie, Peter Graff)
+The White House has said the United States has done nothing to change the status quo across the Taiwan Strait, and that China is using Pelosi's visit as a pretext to ramp up pressure on Taiwan.
+(Reporting Sarah Wu in Taipei and Martin Pollard in Beijing; Additional reporting by Nandita Bose in Dover, Delaware and Beijing newsroom; Writing by Greg Torode and Michael Martina; Editing by Nick Macfie, Peter Graff and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)